 —

-Anything which detracts from the ability of the wealthy and powerful to exploit the disadvantages of the general population, and which therefore promotes the best interests of that population through transferring any considerable measure of wealth and opportunity from the wealthy to the general public through the expansion of popular protection and potential, the wealthy have programmed the public to equate with socialism, communism, un-Americanism and sometimes even insurrection and terrorism.
+Anything which detracts from the ability of the wealthy and powerful to exploit the disadvantages of the general population, and which therefore promotes the best interests of that population through transferring any considerable measure of wealth and opportunity from the wealthy to the general public through the expansion of popular protection and opportunity, the wealthy have programmed the public to equate with socialism, communism, un-Americanism and sometimes even insurrection and terrorism.

 Why?